Skip to content

 Explore

-The basic idea here is that you can create markdown documents that feature exactly the kind of document constructs that you are interested in, and then read them as pandoc documents to see how they look like.
+The basic idea here is that you can create markdown documents that feature exactly the kind of document constructs that you are interested in, and then read them as pandoc documents to see how they look.
 By construction, these documents converted from markdown will be valid, i.e. consistent with the pandoc meta-model.
-And since you can display them, it's a great way to build some understanding on how things work.
+And since you can display them, it's a great way to build some understanding of how things work.

 For example, the plain text "Hello World!" is represented in the following manner: